openservicemesh/osm/docs/wip/application_health_probes.md

 Readiness | /osm-readiness-probe | 15902
 Startup | /osm-startup-probe | 15903

-HTTPS probes will have their ports modified the same way as HTTP probes, but the path is left unchanged.
+HTTPS and `tcpSocket` probes will have their ports modified the same way as HTTP probes.
+For HTTPS probes, the path is left unchanged.

-Only predefined HTTP(S) probes are modified.
-If a probe is undefined, one will not be added in its place. `tcpSocket` probes are not yet supported in OSM ([#2543](https://github.com/openservicemesh/osm/issues/2543)) and `exec` probes (including those using `grpc_health_probe`) are not affected.
+Only predefined `httpGet` and `tcpSocket` probes are modified.
+If a probe is undefined, one will not be added in its place. `exec` probes (including those using `grpc_health_probe`) are not affected.

 ## Examples